christopherhackett-max/christopherhackett-max/README.md

-# Hi, I'm Chritopher Hackett 👋
+# Hi, I'm Christopher Hackett 👋

 ## 👨‍🏫 About Me
 - Student at the [Marcy Lab School](https://www.marcylabschool.org/) studying to become a Software Engineer